 - When you take out a mortgage to purchase a house, you pay interest to the bank for the use of the money borrowed for the purchase of your home.

-- Simple interest is a percentage based on the amount of money you deposit.
-For example, if you deposit $100 at 2 percent interest paid semi-annually, you receive $2 twice a year for a total of $4 of interest earned each year.
+This interest is figured at a flat percentage.
+With savings accounts, it is often based on the total amount of money you deposit.
+For example, if you deposit $100 at 2% interest paid semi-annually, you receive $2 twice a year for a total of $4 of interest earned each year.
+You will also see this type of interest calculation used for some types of bonds.

-- Compound interest is more interesting.
-The bank starts out by paying you $2 based on the $100 you deposited, However, your next payout is based on the total amount you have accumulated, $102.
+Say a bank starts out by paying you $2 based on the $100 you deposited.
+However, your next payout is based on the total amount you have accumulated in the account, $102.
 This may not seem like a huge increase, but, over time, compound interest is an easy and effective way for you to make money on your money.

 - Find the rate at which interest is being earned.
-Let's say it's 6 percent.
+Let's say it's 6%.

-- Once you multiply 3 X 2, in 12 years, without doing a thing, your child will have doubled their money and have accrued a nice little nest egg of $6,000 by age 22.
+- Once you multiply 3,000 by 2, in 12 years, without doing a thing, your child will have doubled their money and have accrued a nice little nest egg of $6,000 by age 22.

-Now that your child understands the rates of interest they can expect to earn (rarely more than 5 percent from a bank), you may want to explain that the rates of interest they can owe can be even higher than 20 percent (on some credit cards, depending upon credit rating and other factors).
+Now that your child understands the rates of interest they can expect to earn (rarely more than 5% from a bank), you may want to explain that the rates of interest they can owe can be even higher than 20% (on some credit cards, depending upon credit rating and other factors).

 At this point, you may want to offer the following tips for keeping interest rates low: